sxzrt/Dissecting-Person-Re-ID-from-the-Viewpoint-of-Viewpoint/README.md

 ![Fig 1](https://github.com/sxzrt/The-PersonX-dataset/blob/master/images/logo1.jpg)

 Visual factors such as viewpoint, pose, illumination and background, are usually considered as important challenges in person re-identification (re-ID).
 Despite the acknowledgement that these factors are influential, quantitative studies on how they affect a re-ID system are still lacking.
 To derive insights in this scientific campaign, the burning problem needed to be settled is collecting quantitative data.
 However, it is difficult to control the changes of visual factors in practice and the cost of collecting this kind of data is expensive.
-Therefore, we build a synthetic data engine [PersonX](https://github.com/sxzrt/Instructions-of-the-PersonX-dataset) (the [link](https://arxiv.org/pdf/1812.02162.pdf) of paper).
+Therefore, we build a synthetic data engine **PerxonX**.

+The link of the illustration of the data engine is [PersonX](https://github.com/sxzrt/Instructions-of-the-PersonX-dataset); the link of the paper is [pdf-link](https://arxiv.org/pdf/1812.02162.pdf).

+To help know this work quickly, there are some summarized contents as follows.

 ## List of contents
 * [1.
 Dataset introduction](#1-dataset-introduction)
 * [2.
 Dataset validation](#2-dataset-validation)